BerkeleyHCI/edg-ide/ide-getting-started.md

 ## IDE basics tutorial: Blinky
-_In this example, we will create a circuit consisting of a LED and switch connected to a microcontroller._
+_In this example, we will create a circuit consisting of an LED and switch connected to a microcontroller._

 Start by opening `blinky_skeleton.py`, which is pre-populated with this skeleton code:
 ```python